lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 ..  container:: justify

-    There is a follow-up to this tutorial as a :ref:`mda-label`, where a post-mortem analysis of the data using Python is performed.
+    There is a follow-up to this CNT tutorial as a :ref:`mda-label`, where a post-mortem analysis is performed using Python.

 Going further with exercises
 ============================